jcaillon/valet/tests.d/self-build/results.approved.md

 == List of all the hidden commands ==

-self export         Returns a string that can be evaluated to have Valet functions in bash. self mock1          A command that only for testing valet core functions. self mock2          A command that only for testing valet core functions. self mock3          A command that only for testing valet core functions. self release        Release a new version of valet. self setup          The command run after the installation of Valet to setup the tool. self uninstall      A command to uninstall Valet.
+self mock1          A command that only for testing valet core functions. self mock2          A command that only for testing valet core functions. self mock3          A command that only for testing valet core functions. self release        Release a new version of valet. self setup          The command run after the installation of Valet to setup the tool. self source         Returns a string that can be evaluated to source Valet functions in bash. self uninstall      A command to uninstall Valet.

 == List of all the commands ==